-2. Antihypertensives (= high blood pressure medication): Is also a very common treatment for those with renal failure.
+Is also a very common treatment for those with renal failure.
 In fact it is a common practice for many doctors to have patients on two antihypertensives at the same time!
 Nothing like forcing the body to do something, hey?

 Anyway, this makes perfect sense as a short term kidney failure treatment.
-High blood pressure is the second most common cause of kidney disease, only after diabetes, and by reducing the pressure at which the blood passes through your kidneys you instantly removing the pressure off the kidneys – think about a hose with the water nozzle turned down and the water pressure turned right up… that’s what happening with those with high blood pressure, and the end result is always the same, the hose bursts at the weakest point.
+High blood pressure is the second most common cause of kidney disease, only after diabetes, and by reducing the pressure at which the blood passes through your kidneys you instantly reduce the pressure on the kidneys – think about a hose with the water nozzle turned down and the water pressure turned right up… that’s what is happening with those with high blood pressure, and the end result is always the same, the hose bursts at the weakest point.

 The other benefit of implementing this short term kidney failure treatment is that you are eliminating a cause of renal failure – that’s only if you have high blood pressure, of course.

 The Tip: There are literally hundreds of antihypertensive medications available, but it is difficult to know which type is going to use is going to give you the best possible care.
 The main types of antihypertensives are: Calcium antagonists, ACE inhibitors, ATI antagonists, and Beta blockers.